WLyKan/WLyKan/README.md

 - 💖 I'm currently looking for opportunities.
 - 🔭 I’m currently working on a few personal projects that is :construction:WIP.
 - 🌱 I’m currently learning 📹Pr&AE，nodejs, 📷Photography...
+- ⚡ I live with two cats:cat2:.
-- ⚡ Fun fact: I love to learn and contribute in any and every possible way.
+- :mag: I love to learn and contribute in any and every possible way.

 ⭐️ Inspired by [AjayKhalsa](https://github.com/AjayKhalsa)